eclab/grains/midi/docs/ModularMIDIConventionsForMusicians.md

 7  | CC --> Gate/CV/Trigger Generators
 8  | Miscellaneous

-If you are fortunate, you will never need to change the ID, just leaving it as the default.
+If you are fortunate, you will never need to change the ID, and just leave it as the default.
 But if you have two modules listening in on the same channel with the same ID, you may need to change one to some other unused ID to keep them from conflicting.

 Your modules may also respond to certain other CC functionality, such as Bank Select, Modulation Wheel, Glide MSB, Volume MSB, Pan MSB, Expression Controller, Sustain Pedal, Legato Switch, MPE Timbre, All Sounds O/ff, Reset All Controllers, and All Notes Off.